-Most people find errors in their credit report at the worst possible time.
-It's time for a new mortgage, or a renewal.
+Most people find errors in their credit reports at the worst possible time.
+It's time for a new mortgage or a renewal.
 Or a new car lease.
-And surprisingly, your lender is turning you down, or offering you a high interest rate.
+And surprisingly, your lender is turning you down or offering you a high-interest rate.

 And they're not telling you why.

 For example, I once had a big challenge clearing an error on the Equifax report of my client, Mary.